tommy3001/blog_project3001_org/introhdf.rst

     dset2 = f1[list_of_Dataset[W2.Item1]]

 Here you can see our next window object.
-It consists of a choice dialog for our list_of_Dataset.
+It consists of a choice dialog for our `list_of_Dataset`.
 In the last line the chosen dataset (`W2.Item1`) is loaded from our hdf5 file.

 .. image:: _static/hdf5/2.png